oja25/oja25.github.io/_posts/2025-05-29-disease-diagnosis-in-the-cloud.md

 In partnership, the WeD mini and ExDx cloud offer a glimpse at the possibilities of integrated personal and public health possibilities in the cloud.

+### Here is a secondary heading
-A compact, palm-sized isothermal fluorescent diagnostic intelligent IoT device for personal health monitoring and beyond via one-tube/one-step LAMP-CRISPR assay [Manuscript](https://www.sciencedirect.com/science/article/pii/S0956566324009527#bib39) https://www.sciencedirect.com/science/article/pii/S0956566324009527#bib39
+_A compact, palm-sized isothermal fluorescent diagnostic intelligent IoT device for personal health monitoring and beyond via one-tube/one-step LAMP-CRISPR assay_
+[Manuscript](https://www.sciencedirect.com/science/article/pii/S0956566324009527#bib39)
+https://www.sciencedirect.com/science/article/pii/S0956566324009527#bib39